-- Demarcate internal customer queue locations with hazard warning tape at 2m intervals - Implement an internal one-way system marking floors in the aisles with arrows that will prevent people from passing each other. - Clear signage at point of entry detailing new operating rules & procedures including...

-- Keep 2m apart

-- No passing in the aisles

-- · Directional signage to sanitiser

-- · Where to stand whilst waiting to collect materials
+- Demarcate internal customer queue locations with hazard warning tape at 2 metres intervals - Implement an internal one-way system marking floors in the aisles with arrows that will prevent people from passing each other - Clear signage at point of entry detailing new operating rules and procedures including... - Keep 2 metres apart - No passing in the aisles - Directional signage to sanitiser - Where to stand whilst waiting to collect materials.